Hendobox/GHO-Facilitator-Hackathon/contracts/README.md

     address owner;
 }
 ```
-1. **LoanState Enum:**
-   - Enumerates the possible states of a loan.
-   - States include "Active" (indicating an ongoing loan), "Repaid" (indicating a fully repaid loan), and "Defaulted" (indicating a loan that has defaulted).

-2. **Facilitator Enum:**
-   - Enumerates facilitator options for handling loans.
-   - Options include "Native" (for using the native facilitator) and "AaveV3" (for utilizing the AaveV3 facilitator).

-3. **LoanTerms Struct:**
-   - Defines the terms of a loan, including collateral NFT address, collateral NFT token ID, principal amount of GHO to borrow, and chosen facilitator.
-   - 0 = Native facilitator.
-1 = Aave V3 facilitator.
-   - Provides a structured way to store loan-related information.

-4. **LoanData Struct:**
 - Stores data related to the state and details of a loan.
 - Includes the loan state, start date, last accrual timestamp, entry price, balance, interest amount paid, allowance, loan terms, and owner address.
 - Offers a comprehensive representation of the loan's current status and characteristics.

 ### Read Methods
 1. #### GHO